oleksandrbyk/blog/content/blog/2019-09-26-september-19-dvc-heartbeat.md

   on Twitter about versioning ML projects started by [Nathan Benaich](https://medium.com/@NathanBenaich).**

-<blockquote class="twitter-tweet" data-lang="ru"><p lang="en" dir="ltr">🙏Question to ML friends: How do you go about version control for your ML projects (data, models, and intermediate steps in your data pipelines)?
+<blockquote class="twitter-tweet" data-lang="en" data-dnt="true"><p lang="en" dir="ltr">🙏Question to ML friends: How do you go about version control for your ML projects (data, models, and intermediate steps in your data pipelines)?
 Have you built your own tools?
 Are using something open source?
 Or a SaaS?
 Or does this come bundled with your ML infra products?
-Thx!</p>&mdash; Nathan Benaich (@NathanBenaich) <a href="https://twitter.com/NathanBenaich/status/1151815916512010242?ref_src=twsrc%5Etfw">18 июля 2019 г.</a></blockquote>
+Thx!</p>&mdash; Nathan Benaich (@NathanBenaich) <a href="https://twitter.com/NathanBenaich/status/1151815916512010242?ref_src=twsrc%5Etfw">July 18, 2019</a></blockquote>

 - **[Our Machine Learning Workflow: DVC, MLFlow and Training in Docker Containers](https://medium.com/ixorthink/our-machine-learning-workflow-dvc-mlflow-and-training-in-docker-containers-5b9c80cdf804) by [Ward Van Laer](https://medium.com/@ward.vanlaer).**